This post has been updated with the new name for the facility, Mission Hospital North Tower.

 Imagine building your community’s new hospital – the same place where your whole life began.

-The Mission Hospital for Advanced Medicine is a promise for a brighter future and a better experience for patients, families, team members and the community.
+The Mission Hospital North Tower is a promise for a brighter future and a better experience for patients, families, team members and the community.
 Since a new hospital for our community was only an idea, more than 800 people, including community members, physicians, administrators and members of our Patient Family Advisory Council, have had a voice in helping shape the design and construction of the new tower that will ensure the continuation of the compassionate, quality care that started in Asheville more than 133 years ago.

 Meet some of the people who are bringing to life our community’s future hospital.